dart-lang/site-www/src/faq.md

 Nope.
 You can try out Dart code with [DartPad], and then use your favorite editor or IDE for development.
-Some full-featured IDEs such as IntelliJ IDEA, WebStorm and Visual Studio Code have Dart plugins.
+Some full-featured IDEs such as IntelliJ IDEA, WebStorm, and Visual Studio Code have Dart plugins.
 Open source Dart plugins also exist for a number of editors.
 For more information, see [Dart Tools].

 ### Q. Can I build an Android app with Dart?